 If you or your employees are on the road and unable to use a private network, we recommend using a mobile device with hotspot connectivity.
 It’s much safer to work off a 4G/5G data connection than rely on an open public network.

-3. Beware of Pop-Ups
+3. Beware of Pop-Ups for Phishing Prevention

 While phishing attacks are most common in email, they aren’t limited to email.
 Pop-ups can just as easily capture private information and redirect users to a fraudulent domain using Iframe technology.